Jewelry & Watches

-What follows is the GearBrain guide to buying a smartwatch in 2022.
-We have highlighted the major brands to consider, and explained the differences between smartwatches and hybrids, and how even some luxury Swiss watches are smarter than ever.
-We also look at what new models are expected to arrive later this year.
+What follows is the GearBrain guide to buying a smartwatch in 2023.
+We have highlighted the major brands to consider and explained the differences between smartwatches and hybrids and how even some luxury Swiss watches are smarter than ever.

 In our eyes, a watch becomes a smartwatch when it replaces its traditional face and mechanical hands with a touch screen.
 Some hybrids do a bit of both, putting simpler displays inside the face of a regular watch, but we'll cover those later.

-In most cases, smartwatches can double as a fitness tracker and personal trainer, tracking walking, running, cycling and other activities, sometimes with the help of an embedded heart rate monitor.
-Some specialize in certain areas, for example the Tag Heuer Connected that comes with a dedicated golf app for measuring distances and keeping score on courses all over the world.
+In most cases, smartwatches can double as fitness trackers and personal trainers, tracking walking, running, cycling, and other activities, sometimes with the help of an embedded heart rate monitor.
+Some specialize in certain areas, for example, the Tag Heuer Connected comes with a dedicated golf app for measuring distances and keeping scores on courses all over the world.

-Some, like the Apple Watch Series 4/5/6/7 and now Apple Watch 8, as well as the Samsung Galaxy Watch 4, perform the equivalent of a single-lead ECG (electrocardiogram), which can alert the wearer to potential symptoms of atrial fibrillation.
-Some also offer fall detection, where a contact and even the emergency services will be automatically called if the watch senses you take a hard fall and not get up.
+Some, like the Apple Watch Series 4/5/6/7 and now Apple Watch 8, as well as the Samsung Galaxy Watch 6, perform the equivalent of a single-lead ECG (electrocardiogram), which can alert the wearer to potential symptoms of atrial fibrillation.
+Some also offer fall detection, where contact and even the emergency services will be automatically called if the watch senses you have taken a hard fall and not get up.

-Smartwatches also excel at notifications, subtly vibrating on your wrist when you receive a phone call, text, email or other kind of message.
-Some can be purchased with a 4G connection and their own data plan, allowing them to make a receive calls and stream music without being connected to a smartphone.
+Smartwatches also excel at notifications, subtly vibrating on your wrist when you receive a phone call, text, email, or other kind of message.
+Some can be purchased with a 5G connection and their own data plan, allowing them to make a receive calls and stream music without being connected to a smartphone.

 The first Apple Watch arrived back in 2015 and was pitched as a luxury accessory.
 Apple even tried to sell $20,000 gold versions, and one briefly appeared on the wrist of Beyonce.
 But Apple soon changed course, turning the Watch into a health and fitness device that owners wouldn't want to go a day without.

-This move worked, as in 2019 the Apple Watch outsold the entire Swiss watch industry, proving there is huge demand for a wearable that tracks health and fitness, but also carries enough Apple design swagger to not feel like a medical device.
+This move worked, as in 2019, the Apple Watch 5 outsold the entire Swiss watch industry, proving there is a huge demand for a wearable that tracks health and fitness but also carries enough Apple design swagger to not feel like a medical device.

-Running Apple's new watchOS 7 software, the latest models for 2022 are the Watch Series 7 and cheaper Watch SE (2nd Gen).
+Running Apple's new watchOS 9 software, the latest models for 2023 are the Watch Series 8 and the cheaper Watch SE (2nd Gen).
 (Note: watchOS10 is due out the latter part of 2023.)
-The Watch Series 3 also remains on sale, priced at just $169 at certain online retailers like Best Buy.
-The SE, introduced in 2020, is $249 and the Watch Series 7 starts at $399.
+The Watch Series 4, 5, and 6 series also remain on sale, starting at just $213 at certain online retailers like Best Buy.
+The SE (2nd Gen), introduced in 2022, is $249, and the Watch Series 8 starts at $399.
 Hermes models with luxury leather straps and unique faces are the most expensive, reaching $1,499, but there are many mid-price options in-between too.

-All models have a heart rate monitor and can track activity, exercise and sleep.
-But only the Series 6 can perform an ECG, record blood oxygenation and alert its wearer to signs of atrial fibrillation.
+All models have a heart rate monitor and can track activity, exercise, and sleep.
+But only the Series 6 and later can perform an ECG, record blood oxygenation, and alert its wearer to signs of atrial fibrillation.
 All are available with or without a cellular connection.

 Samsung has been in the smartwatch game for longer than Apple, having made its first Android Wear-powered devices back in 2014.
-The latest model is called the Galaxy Watch4 and it runs Samsung's own Tizen operating system.
-The Watch4 is available in two sizes, 41mm and 45, making it suitable for most wrists, and unlike the Apple Watch it has industry-standard lug bars so the straps can be swapped for almost any other.
+The latest model is called the Galaxy Watch6, and it runs Samsung's own Tizen operating system.
+The Watch4 is available in two sizes, 41mm and 45, making it suitable for most wrists, and unlike the Apple Watch, it has industry-standard lug bars so that the straps can be swapped for almost any other.
 The Galaxy Watch6 starts at $299.99.

-A neat feature of the Galaxy Watch4 is how the bezel rotates to scroll through content, saving you swiping the screen and smearing it with fingerprints.
-The watch also features a heart rate monitor, and can take an ECG and measure blood pressure and oxygen level.
+A neat feature of the Galaxy Watch4 is how the bezel rotates to scroll through content, saving you from swiping the screen and smearing it with fingerprints.
+The watch also features a heart rate monitor and can take an ECG and measure blood pressure and oxygen level.

-Samsung also currently sells the slightly older Galaxy Watch Active2, which is offered in 40mm and 44mm variants, but has a slimmer design due to the lack of a rotating bezel, which is instead touch-sensitive.
+Samsung also currently sells the Galaxy Watch5 Pro, which is offered in 40mm and 44mm variants, but has a slimmer design due to the lack of a rotating bezel, which is instead touch-sensitive.
+It costs $449.50.

 A huge range of smartwatches from various brans run Google's WearOSGoogle

 Although best known for its exercise trackers, Fitbit also makes a smartwatch called the Versa.
-The latest Versa 3 runs the company's own Fitbit OS software, works with iPhones and Android, has a 1.6-inch AMOLED touchscreen display, and promises up to six days of battery life.
-There is also integrated GPS, water resistance and NFC, plus Wi-Fi and Bluetooth.
+The latest Versa 4 runs the company's own Fitbit OS software, works with iPhones and Android, has a 1.6-inch AMOLED touchscreen display, and promises up to six days of battery life.
+There is also integrated GPS, water resistance, NFC, plus Wi-Fi and Bluetooth.
 And Amazon Alexa is built-in in case you want to use voice commands with your smart devices.

 In short, it's a fully-functioning smartwatch that also doubles as a top-notch health and fitness tracker from Fitbit.
-Available in a range of colors, the Versa 3 is priced at around $230.
-It also comes with a free three-month trial of Fitbit Premium, which costs $10 a month and of which you can read more here.
+Available in a range of colors, the Versa 4 is priced at around $230.
+It also comes with a free six-month trial of Fitbit Premium, which costs $10 a month, and you can read more here.

 Withings are among the most attractive hybrid smartwatchesWithings

-Generally speaking, the hybrid watch is one which has a traditional face with physical dials, but also includes a Bluetooth connection, accelerometers to track exercise, and a companion smartphone app.
-Some hybrid watches also have a vibration motor to deliver notifications or silent alarms to your wrist, and most look like regular timepieces.
+Generally speaking, the hybrid watch is one which has a traditional face with physical dials but also includes a Bluetooth connection, accelerometers to track exercise, and a companion smartphone app.
+Some hybrid watches also have a vibration motor to deliver notifications or silent alarms to your wrist; most look like regular timepieces.